bhouston/threeify/src/shaders/README.md

 - Ability to specific the output of a shader via a uniform (e.g. depth, normal, albedo, beauty.)
 How to reconcile with multi-target rendering.
 Single output per pass to start with, then later adopt the multi-target rendering approach.
 - Adopt a layered approach where one calculates the outside layer.
 - Rederive the environment BRDFs, including the multi-scatter.
 No one truly understands them.
 Create a Mathematic workbook or an Octive workbook that derives using the final equation.\_
+- Use the GLTF-Sample-Viewer as reference.
+- Start with cubemap-based IBL and later upgrade to PMREM.
+- Have a single unified light structure for punctual lights - based on GLTF-Sample-Viewer.

 ## Challenges